 Kumo no Mukō, Yakusoku no Basho (雲のむこう、約束の場所) (lit.
 “Beyond the Clouds, the Promised Place”)

-Shinkaisan must have a very depressing love life, because this movie once again portrays a love so deep that it transcends multiple literal dimensions.
-At only an hour and a half, this movie does unfortunately feel long, but with the superb animation and a love portrayed that quite literally knows no bounds, this film is pretty much guaranteed to not only be worth the ride, but touch you in a non-suggestive way that only such a profound story can.
-I definitely cried and you probably will too during effthe last few minutes of the movie.
+Shinkaisan must have a very depressing love life, because this movie (like Shinkai’s OVA Voices of a Distant Star before it) portrays an almost absurdly challenged love.
+The love is so deep between the film’s protagonists that it transcends multiple literal dimensions.
+Unfortunately, even though it’s only an hour and a half, this movie feels longer, but with the superb animation and a love portrayed that quite literally knows no bounds, this film is pretty much guaranteed to not only be worth the ride, but touch you in the non-suggestive way that only such a profound story can.
+I definitely cried (and you probably will too) during the last few minutes of the movie.
 Positively beautiful and recommended most for watching with a significant other.

 5 Centimeters Per Second (2007)